5 Items to Improve Your Sales Meeting Agenda

 Ultimately, your goal is to create an environment for your sales team to feel comfortable raising concerns and seeking advice.
 If your sales team is dreading your weekly sales meeting, you’re not fostering an opportunity for growth.

 A different approach to the sales meeting is to first think about the sales team.
-A sales meeting should be about training and motivating the team, improving their performance, and solving their problems.
+A sales meeting should be about motivating and training your sales team, improving their performance, and solving their problems.
 Here are five sales meeting agenda items that I recommend.

 Prior to the meeting, ask everyone to prepare a high point.
 What was the best thing that happened with a customer in the last week?
 What’s the best thing that happened in your sales world last week?
 Get everyone involved.
 Celebrate success.